Battle lines drawn in GOP over planned Electoral College challenges, certification set for Wednesday

 "'I've said from the start everything's on the table here and I'm seriously looking at that," she said.
 "We have to make sure that Georgia and all of Americans trust our voting process.
 But my number one objective right now has to be winning on Jan.
 5th."

-Perdue and Loeffler have also both vocally backed Trump's claims of voter fraud and refused to acknowledge Biden as the president-elect, even as many of their Senate colleagues have done so.
+Perdue and Loeffler have also both broadly supported Trump's claims of voter fraud and refused to acknowledge Biden as the president-elect, even as many of their Senate colleagues have done so.
 They both previously called for Raffensperger to resign over the state's elections and Perdue on Sunday said it is "disgusting" that a recorded call of the president would leak.

 Fox News' Brooke Singman, Marisa Schultz, Chad Pergram and Eddie DeMarche contributed to this report.